Windows NT: Naming

 It has been suggested that Dave Cutler intended the initialism "WNT" as a play on VMS, incrementing each letter by one.
 However, the project was originally intended as a follow-on to OS/2 and was referred to as "NT OS/2" before receiving the Windows brand.
 Two of the original NT developers, Mark Lucovsky and Dave W. Plummer, state that the name was taken from the original target processor—the Intel i860, code-named N10 ("N-Ten").
 A 1991 video featuring Bill Gates and Microsoft products specifically says that "Windows NT stands for 'New Technology.
-Seven years later in 1998, during a question-and-answer (Q&A) session, he then revealed that the letters were previously expanded to such but no longer carry any specific meaning.
+Seven years later in 1998, during a question-and-answer (Q&A) session, he declared that the letters no longer carried any specific meaning.
 The letters were dropped from the names of releases from Windows 2000 and later, though Microsoft described that product as being "Built on NT Technology".

 "NT" was a trademark of Northern Telecom (later Nortel), which Microsoft was forced to acknowledge on the product packaging.